renovatebot/renovate/docs/usage/configuration-options.md

 ## platformCommit

+Only use this option if you run Renovate as a [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps).
+It does not apply when you use a Personal Access Token as credential.

-If you're authenticating Renovate as an app, then you can use this option to automatically sign the commits that Renovate creates.
+You can use `platformCommit` to automatically sign the commits that Renovate creates.
-This option only works if you:

-- Use GitHub App mode, and
-- Are _not_ using a Personal Access Token (PAT) to authenticate Renovate

-Remember to set the `gitAuthor` or `gitIgnoredAuthors` or both to prevent errors.
+To avoid errors, set the `gitAuthor` or `gitIgnoredAuthors` or both.

 ## postUpdateOptions